Stapleton, Cumbria: Attractions

 The South Tynedale Railway stop Kirkhaugh Station is located 18 miles from Stapleton.
 The South Tynedale Railway is a heritage railway that runs from Alston in Cumbria to Lintley in Northumberland.
 The railway line is renowned for its location, as it is England's highest narrow gauge railway line.
 The South Tyndale Railway attracts an estimated 40,000 tourists a year, making it one of Cumbria's main tourist attractions.

-St. Mary's Church is the Parish's church.
+St. Mary's Church is the parish church.
 It is located in the centre of the township and was erected in 1830 on the site of a church thought to be dating back to the 12th century.
 The Lanercost Priory is around 6 miles away from Stapleton.
 The original priory was built in 1169, as a monastery but was destroyed in 1536 by Henry VIII in a period of mass dissolution of monasteries.
 It is believed that Anglican services have been held in the Priory every Sunday for the past 850 years, making it one of the long-standing Anglican churches.
 It is an English National Heritage Site.